Lehita/Apps/README.md

 ### TECHNOLOGY USED

 #### The app was built using streamlit.
-It is built on a machine learning model created using sci-fi learn RandomForest classifier.
+It is built on a machine learning model created using sci-kit learn RandomForest classifier.
 The app code was written in python.

 ### LINKS